 Economists have long supported the idea that fossil-fuel burning must be made costlier for the sake of the environment, despite the huge political and societal challenges.
 Some countries such as Britain, France, Norway and Sweden have considered or enacted zero net emissions targets for the mid-21st century.
 Attempts to introduce carbon taxes in Europe have brought mixed results.

-In 2018, violent demonstrations in Paris and other French cities made France’s President Emmanuel Macron backtrack on a carbon tax of $50 per ton that he introduced to protect the environment.
+In 2018, violent demonstrations in Paris and other French cities made France’s President Emmanuel Macron backtrack on a carbon tax of US$50 per ton that he introduced to protect the environment.
 The IMF report said some of Sweden’s success came along because “businesses and other stakeholders were involved in the decision-making process through public consultations.

 The Madrid talks were supposed to build on the Paris accord by having nations commit to ever greater emissions reductions.
 But the United States, along with China and India, rejected expanded commitments in 2020.
 Australia and Brazil sought ways out of having to make meaningful cuts.
 Australia, Brazil and Saudi Arabia blocked new rules for global carbon markets.
-Just 80 nations, which collectively emit 10 percent of warming gases, increased their reductions.
+Just 80 nations, which collectively emit 10% of warming gases, increased their reductions.

 The latest summit was originally scheduled to be held in Chile.
 After political unrest in Santiago, the summit was moved to Madrid, where Chile's environment minister, Carolina Schmidt, still presided.
 Greenpeace International's executive director, Jennifer Morgan, said governments must now rethink how climate talks are handled, because the outcome of the Madrid summit was totally unacceptable.